HeringtonPress/OLC/Chapter03.md

 ### Who Are You?

+You are probably a member of the Third Estate.
+In Civilised Parts, you theoretically owe service to a lord.
+Carrying a sword is probably illegal, everything you do is taxed, and changing your station in life is almost impossible.
+If there’s a war on, all the usual rules stop applying.
+You might be a soldier from a levied army seeking an independent fortune, a mercenary with grand plans, or an unscrupulous highway robber.
+You’re likely to be practical, worldy-wise, and skeptical.

 | 1d4 | 1d6 | Fighter Skills |
 | :-: | :-: | :----- |
 | 1   | Farmer |     |